-What's It About?
+What's 'The Wailing' About?

-Police officer Jong-Goo has a non-descriptive, quiet life in the village with his wife, mother, and daughter.
+In The Wailing, police officer Jong-Goo has a non-descriptive, quiet life in the village with his wife, mother, and daughter.

 Stories linking a Japanese man living in the mountains of the village begin to circulate and occurrences of others with the same rash followed by more murderous scenes begin to mount.